A new version of the CircleVision 360° film America the Beautiful debuts

 passes away at age 80 in Englewood, New Jersey (one day after the

-death of Paul Winchell).
-Fiedler's long list of Disney credits include The Emperor's New Groove, The Emperor's New Groove 2: Kronk's New Groove and The Fox and the Hound.
-(A stage, film, television & radio performer, he is also remembered as the nervous Juror #2 in the feature 12 Angry Men and as Mr. Peterson, a timid patient on the television sitcom The Bob Newhart Show.)
+as Winnie the Pooh and the Blustery Day (1968), Winnie the Pooh and Tigger Too (1974), The Many Adventures of Winnie-the-Pooh (1977), Winnie the Pooh Discovers the Seasons (1981), Winnie the Pooh and a Day for Eeyore (1983), Pooh's Grand Adventure: The Search for Christopher Robin (1997), The Tigger Movie (2000), and Piglet's Big Movie (2003).
+Fiedler's long list of Disney credits also include Robin Hood, The Emperor's New Groove, The Emperor's New Groove 2: Kronk's New Groove and The Fox and the Hound.
+(A stage, film, television & radio performer, he is also remembered as the nervous Juror #2 in the feature film 12 Angry Men and as Mr. Peterson, a timid patient on the television sitcom The Bob Newhart Show.)

 The Disneyland Railroad's newest locomotive No. 5 Ward Kimball officially goes into service.
 It is named for the late Ward Kimball, Disney animator, musician, and railroad fan.

 Disney Channel kicks of the second season of Phil of the Future with

 Publisher and Disney Legend Didier Fouret is born in Paris, France.
 He played a key role in bringing Disney's cast of characters to children and their parents throughout France.
 In 1979

 he developed a restaurant for the French pavilion in EPCOT's World Showcase.

 Disney's animated feature Dumbo is released in Denmark.

 Disney's live-action comedy Herbie Goes Bananas and the adventure film The Last Flight of Noah's Ark are both released.